jtbuch/thin_disk/README.md

   [PJSolver_dark_grid_solve.ipynb](http://nbviewer.jupyter.org/github/jtbuch/thin_disk/blob/master/PJSolver_dark_grid_solve.ipynb) is the same code but in a Jupyter script.

-* [PJSolver_no_disk_v2.ipynb](http://nbviewer.jupyter.org/github/jtbuch/thin_disk/blob/master/PJSolver_no_disk_v2.ipynb) implements the PJ equation for a standard Bahcall model, but in the absence of a thin disk.
+* [PJSolver_no_disk_v2.ipynb](http://nbviewer.jupyter.org/github/jtbuch/thin_disk/blob/master/PJSolver_no_disk_v2.ipynb) implements the PJ equation for a standard Bahcall model in the absence of a thin disk.